romanovski24/quiz-2-correction/README.md

 Invalid choice!
 ```
+\*
+the codeline doesn't have breaks which means that b c and default match the case value and
+terminates the codeline
+\

 12.
 Write a boolean expression that is true if the first character in the string variable str is a upper-case alphabetic character.
 Assume str has been declared and initialized.
 Hint:  Use the charAt method.